Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Additional experimental details

+We experiment with Recurrent Neural Networks (RNNs), which capture the temporal structure in the data.

+For the generative network, the observation window is passed through a Gated Recurrent Units (GRU, \citealp{cho2014properties}) layer with depth 1 and hidden size 8 or 16 (that is a tuning hyperparameter, the choice of which we discuss below).
+The output of the GRU layer is then concatenated to the latent variable $ \mathbf{Z} $ with size $ 1 $ and passed through 3 fully connected layers, which output a forecast for the next timestep.
+For the deterministic setting trained with the regression loss, the architecture is analogous, the only difference being that no latent variable $ \mathbf Z $ is concatenated to the output of the GRU layer.

-In the GAN setting, the discriminator is a fully connected NN again, which takes as input the concatenation of the values in the observation window and the observation/forecast, and outputs a value between 0 and 1 indicating how confident the discriminator believes that is a fake sample.
+In the adversarial settings, the critic has a GRU layer with depth 1 that, analogously to the generative net, processes the information in the past observation window.
+As above, we try hidden sizes 8 and 16.
+Then, the output of the GRU layer and the observation/forecast are concatenated and transformed by 3 fully connected layers.
+In the GAN case, the critic outputs a value between 0 and 1 indicating how confident the critic believes that is a fake sample.
+In the WGAN-GP case, the critic output is a real number.